keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 kubectl apply -f deployment.yaml
 ```

+TODO: Should this mention anything
+about deployment engines like Flux?
+Maybe they just call ``kubectl apply` under the hood?

 The deployment is created
 but the created pods are blocked and in pending state
 until all the required pre-deployment tasks/evaluations
 defined on either the KeptnApp or KeptnWorkload level pass.
 Only then are the pods bound to a node and deployed.
+If any evaluation or task fails,
+the `KeptnApp` issues appropriate `*Errored` event
+and terminates the deployment.
+If all evaluations and tasks in a phase are successful,
+the `KeptnApp` issues the appropriate `*Succeeded` event
+and initiates the next phase.

 ## Summary of deployment flow